cuelang/cue/doc/ref/spec.md

 A field declaration binds a label (the name of the field) to an expression.
 The name for a quoted string used as label is the string it represents.
 Tne name for an identifier used as a label is the identifier itself.
-Quoted strings and identifiers can be used used interchangeably, with the exception of identifiers starting with an underscore '_'.
+Quoted strings and identifiers can be used used interchangeably.
-The latter represent hidden fields and are treated in a different namespace.

 If an expression may result in a value associated with a default value as described in [default values](#default-values), the field binds to this value-default pair.

 <!-- TODO: disallow creating identifiers starting with __
 ...and reserve them for builtin values.